-- We will require you to register SaTH as your designated body via the GMC to ensure that you are set up on the Equiniti Revalidation System.
-We will complete this as soon as possible upon your commencement with the Trust. - The Trust also supports the requirements for continuing professional development and is committed to providing time and financial support for these activities.
+The Trust has the required arrangements in place, as laid down by the Royal College of Anaesthetists to ensure that all Doctors have an annual appraisal with a trained appraiser and supports all Doctors going through the revalidation process.
+We will require you to register SaTH as your designated body via the GMC to ensure that you are set up on the Equiniti revalidation system; we will complete this as soon as possible upon your commencement with the Trust.